crispinalan/tikicalendar/README.md

 has been depreciated.
 This has been less of an issue as callback functions have been used.
 See this [discussion](https://discourse.gnome.org/t/how-should-i-replace-a-gtk-dialog-run-in-gtk-4/3501).

 I could not place a visual marker on a particular GtkCalendar day using the "gtk_calendar_mark_day()" function.
 The [GtkInspector](https://wiki.gnome.org/action/show/Projects/GTK/Inspector?action=show&redirect=Projects%2FGTK%2B%2FInspector) debugging tool does not reveal any obvious CSS style theme option that should to be used to do this.
-To do this I compiled an example calendar app and pressed Ctrl+Shift+I. At the time I was using Fedora 35/36 GNOME version.
+To check this I compiled an example calendar app and pressed Ctrl+Shift+I. At the time I was using Fedora 35/36 GNOME version.
 With no success, I have ended up writing a bespoke month calendar using the Gtk4 grid layout [manager](https://docs.gtk.org/gtk4/class.Grid.html) which arranges child widgets in rows and columns.
 I used the layout manager arrange 31 buttons in a grid to create a month calendar.
 Again a significant effort has had to be invested in this aspect of the porting.
 I thought that I would be able to use css styling to colour mark calendar day buttons having an event but the css context functions that I used are now being depreciated in Gtk4.10 (see above).
-I also experienced some other issues with using a grid of buttons with a single call back which I can only describe as shuddering.
-I have no idea what the cause of this was but I have now written my own gobject custom calendar which uses a grid of labels.
+I also experienced some other issues with using a grid of buttons (with a single call back) which I can only describe as shuddering.
+I have no idea what the cause of this was but I have now written my own GtkWidget custom calendar which uses a grid of labels.

 The function "gtk_spin_button_set_text()" has gone in Gtk4.
 The documented approach for showing spin button [leading zeros](https://people.gnome.org/~ebassi/docs/_build/Gtk/4.0/signal.SpinButton.output.html) I could not get to work.
 The spin boxes for the start and end times now accept floating point values.
 I have also removed the priority combobox as comboboxes are on the Gtk4 depreciation hit list (see list widget discussion above) and replaced it with a single high priority check button.
 It now turns out that dialogs are being depreciated in Gtk4.10.
 See the Gtk4 depreciations discussion above.